batpigandme/modern-pentathlon/README.md

 To show you what this would all look like in one *long* series of pipes, I’ll use the results from the same Excel file for the *Men’s* finals.
-(Caution: A series of pipes this long is likely hazardous to your health…also, you shouldn’t copy and paste this much code in real life).
+(⚠️ Caution: A series of pipes this long is likely hazardous to your health…also, you shouldn’t copy and paste this much code in real life).

 ``` r